mmcdermott/nested_ragged_tensors/README.md

 codes each.
 In this way, we store the data in a reconstructable format that preserves only the values observed and the metadata needed to reconstruct the dense view in a set of flat tensors that we can work with efficiently.
 To make these data easier to slice, we also store the cumulative sums of these lengths tensors directly, such that it is easy to slice down to a specific patient or a specific patient's events.
+Ultimately, if we have `N` patients with a maximum of `M` events and a maximum of `C` codes per event, the dense storage would cost `O(N*M*C)`.
+If in that dataset there are only `V1 << N*M` observed events and `V2 << V1*C` observed codes, then this sparse format costs `O(N) + O(V1) + O(V2)` which is substantially less than the dense storage cost, and it still has `O(1)` lookup speed to access an individual patient's data or an individual set of events within a patient, though of course the constant factor on the lookup is larger.

 These kinds of data can also be mutually dependent on one another, which provide another way to save data and costs here.
 For example, if we don't just want to store a patient's diagnostic codes, but also want to store